Irina Panovska

 • November 23rd-25th, 2024: I plan to attend the Southern Economic Association Meeting, where I will present "Weak Identification, the Pile-up Problem, and Finite-Sample Inference for ARMA Models", and where I will also serve as a senior faculty discussant for the Graduate Student Sessions

-• October 31st-November 2nd, 2024: I plan to attend the Midwest Econometrics Group Meeting, where I will serve as a senior mentor for the Mentoring Session for Junior Female Economists
+• October 31st-November 2nd, 2024: I attended the Midwest Econometrics Group Meeting, where I served as a senior mentor for the Mentoring Session for Junior Female Economists

 • August 21st, 2024: I gave a keynote talk at the CREW Luncheon for Women in Commercial Real Estate in Dallas, TX